Antti Rauhala

 Two stories in one table.

-The cold first query is multi-second.
-When Aito first opens a 10-million-row state and runs its first predict, it pays an 18-second tax on the processor query.
+The cold first query is a few seconds.
+When Aito first opens a 10-million-row state and runs its first predict, it pays a roughly 5.5-second tax on the processor query.
 This is not a bug.
 It is the cost of warming up: the JVM JIT has to compile the predict path, the per-text-field token analysis structures need to be materialised in memory, and the on-disk index pages need to be paged in by the OS.
 None of this happens for free.
-The acceptor and GL code first queries are smaller (1.7 seconds and 0.9 seconds) because by the time they run, most of that work is already done.
-Bringing the processor cold cost down further is on the engineering roadmap.
+The acceptor and GL code first queries are smaller (1.8 seconds and 1.0 second) because by the time they run, most of that work is already done.
+This processor cold cost used to be far worse — around 18 seconds in an earlier build — and engineering work over the spring brought it down roughly 3.3x, into normal-database territory.
+There is still headroom, but it is no longer the number the post has to explain away.

 Once warm, latency settles in the low hundreds of milliseconds.
-From batch 1–3 onward, every query lands between roughly 120 and 290 ms across all three target fields.
+From batch 1–3 onward, every query lands between roughly 100 and 340 ms across all three target fields, settling under 200 ms once fully warm.
 Variance is tight.
 There is no thermal runaway, no GC stall pile-up, no memory growth that gradually slows the system down across 63 queries.

 The bigger question is what the scaling curve looks like across orders of magnitude.
 We ran the same benchmark at 1k, 10k, and 100k rows, and at 1M and 10M (post-optimize).
 Steady-state mean predict latency in milliseconds: